 Mobile productivity is key, and Murray’s tight-knit team has to move fast, because so much of their brand is about community—crisscrossing the globe to attend races, events, camps, and anywhere else that inspiration strikes.

 Oiselle’s small size—just 25 employees—means that they lack the scale advantages of larger apparel manufacturers, but their agility is an asset when they’re hustling to stay ahead in a competitive industry.
 “Travel is a big part of what we do, and making sure that we’re a part of the events that are important to our community,” says Murray.
 “Usually at least one person from every team is out of the office doing something.
 Participating in a race, running a camp, supporting an athlete, doing market research, finding the latest greatest designs.”

 “We feel a really strong calling to tell stories,” says Murray.
 “Our approach to marketing is really about being a part of the world as it happens.
 For us to celebrate the culture that our customers and our athletes are a part of, we have to be on the ground to make sure that the world sees what they see, too.”

 Flexible tools for fleet-footed teams

-Oiselle’s nimble teams are constantly finding new ways to leverage technology to stay agile and capitalize on new opportunities.
+Oiselle’s nimble teams are constantly finding new ways to leverage technology to stay agile and capitalize on new opportunities via real-time marketing.
 Centralized file storage and file sharing is critical, for example, so everyone on the team can quickly pull up the latest information, whether it’s up-to-the-minute product specs or the most recent marketing images—anytime, anywhere, often on mobile devices.